 So far, my promotion to Reader.
 I’ve made significant contributions to research and teaching at RGU.
 My career success thus far is underpinned by an ability to attract research funding, contract research and industrial consultancies, and I have good experience in leading research projects and teams.
 I’ve published a book chapter, 57 peer-reviewed journals, 15 peer-reviewed conference proceedings, 33 conference contributions and several technical commercial reports.

-As part of his wider experimental research, he also looks at corrosion monitoring for oil and gas applications and neutron diffraction of engineering materials.
+As part of my wider experimental research, I look at corrosion monitoring for oil and gas applications and neutron diffraction of engineering materials.
 I’m also the Advanced Materials Research Group Lead and Research Degree Coordinator at the School of Engineering.

-Since joining RGU, Nadimul has developed a variety of teaching and research facilities, for example; vibration dynamics, materials preparation, corrosion, condition monitoring, electrochemical impedance spectroscopy, solid oxide fuel cell, thermal conductivity, instrumented pressurised vessel and adhesive bond testing.
+Yes, I’ve developed a variety of teaching and research facilities at the university.
+For example, for vibration dynamics, materials preparation, corrosion, condition monitoring, electrochemical impedance spectroscopy, solid oxide fuel cell, thermal conductivity, instrumented pressurised vessel and adhesive bond testing.
 These facilities are also used in various commercialisation activities.